ps3-pkgi/pkgi/README.md

    You can use a tool like RIF2RAP to generate a `.rap` from your existing `.rif` files.
 Then you can use a tool like `hexdump` to get the hex byte string.

-2. Where to get `.pkg` links?

-   You can use [PSDLE][] to find `.pkg` URLs for the games you own.
-Then either use the original URL, or host the file on your own web server.

-3. Where to remove interrupted/failed downloads to free up disk space?
+2. Where to remove interrupted/failed downloads to free up disk space?

    Check the `/dev_hdd0/tmp/pkgi` folder - each download will be in a separate `.pkg` file by its title id.
 Simply delete the file and start again.

-4. Download speed is too slow!
+3. Download speed is too slow!

    Optimization is still pending.
 If `direct` download is slow, you can use `background download` mode to download files using the internal PS3 Download Manager.